Tweety-Lab/Loom/README.md

 }
 ```

+LIR is flattened, but still relatively high level.
+Unlike LLVM, concepts akin to classes and structs are retained.

 ### Loom.CodeGen
 The constructed LIR is then passed into a `Loom.CodeGen.*` project.
 The default implementation uses [LLVM](https://llvm.org/docs/LangRef.html) to support extreme portability and code optimisation.